 (xiii) We reasonably believe you're using the service in a way that isn’t in line with the agreement.

-If we suspend or end the service, we'll tell you what you need to do to restore
+- If we suspend or end the service, we'll tell you what you need to do to restore it.

-If we suspend or end the service for any reason set out in clauses 14b(iii)
+- If we suspend or end the service for any reason set out in clauses 14b(iii) to 14b(xiii):

-you may have to pay the charges for the service while it is suspended, up until
+- you may have to pay the charges for the service while it is suspended, up until it ends.